itfanr/ros2-wiki/Windows-Install-Binary.md

 ## Try some examples

-Before running an example, you need to `source` both the OpenSplice setup file and the ROS 2 setup file (TODO: check whether the OpenSplice setup file is really needed)  Start a command shell, then run a talker:
+Before running an example, you need to `source` both the ROS 2 setup file.
+Start a command shell, then run a talker:

 ```
-> call C:\dev\opensplice\HDE\x86_64.win64\release.bat
 > call C:\dev\ros2\local_setup.bat
 > talker
 ```